SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Configuration/ReadMe.md

-This Folder contains the Foundation::Configuration source code.
+# This folder contains all the Stroika Library [Foundation](../ReadMe.md)::Configuration source code

+TODO DOCS